jongithub59/restaurant-page/README.md

 * Uses individual modules for each tab
 * Uses Webpack bundling
-* all site content added with JavaScript only
+* All site content added with JavaScript only

 ## Reflection: